Utah Valley hosts Isaacson and Utah Tech

 Orem, Utah; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Utah Tech visits Utah Valley after Emily Isaacson scored 27 points in Utah Tech’s 81-75 loss to the Cal Baptist Lancers.
+BOTTOM LINE: Utah Tech plays Utah Valley after Emily Isaacson scored 27 points in Utah Tech’s 81-75 loss to the Cal Baptist Lancers.

 The Wolverines are 8-3 in home games.
-Utah Valley ranks eighth in the WAC with 21.3 defensive rebounds per game led by Danja Stafford averaging 5.0.
+Utah Valley is 6-7 against opponents with a winning record.

-The Trailblazers are 1-9 in WAC play.
-Utah Tech is 5-8 when it wins the turnover battle and averages 16.8 turnovers per game.
+The Trailblazers have gone 1-9 against WAC opponents.
+Utah Tech is seventh in the WAC scoring 64.4 points per game and is shooting 36.6%.

-Utah Valley is shooting 38.9% from the field this season, 4.7 percentage points lower than the 43.6% Utah Tech allows to opponents.
-Utah Tech averages 9.3 made 3-pointers per game this season, 2.0 more made shots on average than the 7.3 per game Utah Valley gives up.
+Utah Valley’s average of 5.3 made 3-pointers per game is 3.8 fewer made shots on average than the 9.1 per game Utah Tech gives up.
+Utah Tech’s 36.6% shooting percentage from the field this season is 3.0 percentage points lower than Utah Valley has given up to its opponents (39.6%).

-The Wolverines and Trailblazers face off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Ally Criddle is averaging 6.1 points, 3.7 assists and 1.8 steals for the Wolverines.
-Tahlia White is averaging 16.6 points and 2.8 rebounds while shooting 40.9% over the past 10 games.
+TOP PERFORMERS: Tahlia White is scoring 12.0 points per game with 3.0 rebounds and 2.1 assists for the Wolverines.
+Danja Stafford is averaging 8.7 points and 9.1 rebounds over the last 10 games.

 Isaacson is averaging 13.1 points, 5.7 rebounds and 1.7 steals for the Trailblazers.
-Ellie Taylor is averaging 1.5 made 3-pointers over the last 10 games.
+Ellie Taylor is averaging 13.7 points and 2.1 steals over the past 10 games.

 LAST 10 GAMES: Wolverines: 4-6, averaging 68.6 points, 32.2 rebounds, 14.1 assists, 13.2 steals and 3.4 blocks per game while shooting 38.6% from the field.
 Their opponents have averaged 67.5 points per game.